MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 It looks to me like the diagnostic pattern is surprisingly simple, low on boilerplate, and integrates well with the language today.
-The main advantage of the `zig:LANG>Result` type is it always requires full initialization in the error case which makes it less prone to forgetting to set the error.
+The main advantage of the `zig:LANG>Result` type is it always requires full initialization in the error case which makes it less prone to forgetting to set the error context.
-Which will be great until you forget to mutate the variable referenced in the `zig:LANG>defer`... (until we have `@return()` anyway)

 Another advantage of the diagnostic pattern is that it fits well with exported functions. `zig:LANG>extern` unions can't be trivially